DevSkillDojo/KnowledgeBase/docs/_sources/skills_framework/dsd_skills_framework.rst.txt

 ====================

 The diagram below provides a high level depiction of the DevSkillDojo Skills Framework.
-The intention of this framework is to provide a considered method for strcuturing skills.
-Additionally, the framework serves as a guideline to prevent one-dimentional thinking w.r.t skills, i.e. always equating skills with technologies.
+The intention of this framework is to provide a considered method for structuring skills.
+Additionally, the framework serves as a guideline to prevent one-dimensional thinking w.r.t. skills, i.e. always equating skills with technologies.

-Key Point for understanding the purpose of the framework: Projects and product are delivered by people with capabilities.
+Key Point for understanding the purpose of the framework: Projects and products are delivered by people with capabilities.
-The dictionary definition is roughly: The ability to do <something>
+The dictionary definition of "Capability" is roughly: The ability to do <something>

 But it is important to give more structure to this definition, so we use the following pattern: